A History of the Adventurists

 2020 – Gaucho Derby

 The Gaucho Derby was launched in 2020 after a decade of turning the Mongol Derby into the biggest equine adventure race on the planet.
-So far it’s only been run once but is set to return in 2021 even bigger.
 This is the ultimate test of horsemanship and wilderness skills as, riders and their trusty steads set forth into the Patagonian wilderness over a 10 day race.

-Riders change horse at regular intervals and a huge team of vets, event managers and medics flood the course to follow the race.
+Riders change horse at regular intervals and a huge team of vets, race managers and medics flood the course to follow the race.

 2016 – Monkey Run

-Birthed in the early part of 2016 the Monkey Run takes the World’s greatest bi-wheeled children’s toy and pits against all manner of stupid terrain.
+The Monkey Run takes the World’s greatest bi-wheeled children’s toy and pits it against all manner of stupid terrain.

-It began in the deserts and mountains of Morocco but has now spread its tyres to the corners of the Earth and can now be spotted in Romania, Peru and Mongolia.
+It began in the deserts and mountains of Morocco but has now spread its tyres to the corners of the Earth.
+Romania and Scotland were excellent but currently on ice.
+Peru and Mongolia editions are still going strong.
 And there are a load more on the way.

 2015 – Kraken Cup